 We are helpful.

 We respect each other, equipment and the environment.

 We are honest.

 We ensure that fundamental British values are introduced, discussed and lived out through the ethos and work of our school.
-Assemblies focus on the different values of the month and teacher follow up the value of the month with assemblies devised by themselves or from the Jigsaw scheme of work.
+Assemblies focus on the different values of the half term and teachers follow up the value of the half term with assemblies devised by themselves or from the Jigsaw scheme of work.